Sutaai/sutaai.me/src/content/posts/2024-in-review/index.md

 ---
 title: 2024 in review
 published: 2024-12-22
 description: A review of 2024, what I experienced, and everything that goes along it.
-Let's talk about LGBT+ rights, jobs, studies, and many other things.
+Let's talk about my job, studies, and many other things.
 image: ""
-tags: ["life", "years in review", "trans"]
+tags: ["life", "years in review"]
 category: personal
 draft: false
-lang: ""
+lang: "en"
 ---

 2024 is slowly shifting to dawn, it is soon time to kiss it goodbye and welcome 2025 with our arms wide open.